joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 |     5 |     19920731 |     Jane |
 | **0** | **19930527** | **Alex** |

-As you can see from this example, this is not especially helpful.
-We can easily find all of the people who were born after 1967, but people with first name Alex are spread throughout the table.
+The rows which would be selected are in bold.
+This index is not particularly efficient because the requires rows are not together in the table.

-Instead, it would be more efficient to index first on Alex, and second on birthdate.
+Instead, it would be more efficient to index on (first,birthdate):

 | index |    First |    birthdate |
 | ----- | -------- | ------------ |